-Are these theories viable in the 21st century?
-Is there really still a concept of Eurasia from which the concept of Rimlands takes its cue?
-Clearly Eurasia, the biggest continent of the world, can be looked at from different points of view and defined in many ways.
-For example, "Eurasia and Asia in Russian discourses", or "The Grand Chessboard", "Middle Asia", "Europe in Eurasia, and Russia in between Europe and Asia" and "Eurasia in the Pacific"-any of which would be interesting to discuss further.
-But the real question concerns the relevance of these theories today and the nature of the relations and connections between Europe and Asia, or within Eurasia, and North America and Asia?
-There are good reasons to argue that both the Heartland theory and the resource models of geopolitics are still relevant when dealing with Eurasia and the Eurasian North (Heininen 2007).
+Indeed Eurasia, the biggest continent of the world, can be looked at from different points of view and defined in many ways.
+For example, as "Eurasia and Asia in Russian discourses", or "The Grand Chessboard", "Middle Asia", "Europe in Eurasia, and Russia in between Europe and Asia" and "Eurasia in the Pacific"-any of which would be interesting to discuss further.
+But the real question is what the relevance of these theories is today, and what are the relations and connections between Europe and Asia, or within Eurasia, and North America and Asia?
+There are good reasons to argue that both the Rimland theory and strategic models of geopolitics are still relevant when dealing with Eurasia and the Eurasian North.

-For example, a large part of the natural resources and raw materials of the earth are in Eurasia, e.g. oil resources in the Middle East and natural gas in the Russian North.
-Further, this huge landmass also influences the climate of the Northern Hemisphere, and perhaps the whole world.
+For example, a large part of the natural resources and raw materials of the earth are in Eurasia, for example oil resources in Middle East and natural gas and oil in the European and Russian North.
 This makes Eurasia a relevant factor in terms of the new environmental security discourse associated with global warming.
 Correspondingly, the biggest part of the world population lives in Eurasia, since China and India together include about 2.5 billion inhabitants, while in China alone there are 24 cities with over 5 million inhabitants.

-Moreover, there are other equally relevant factors.
-The continent represents an important economic power, and most of the nuclear weapon powers and strong military forces are in the region.
-At the beginning of the 21st century there is competition over natural resources, like those of the Caspian Sea region resulting in what could be considered as hegemony competition between major regional and global powers.
+The region also has military and political currency, At the beginning of the 21st century there is competition over natural resources, like those of the Caspian Sea region resulting in what could be considered as hegemony competition between major regional and global powers.
 There are also civil, ethnic and religious conflicts in areas like the Kashmir and Chechnya, while international crises and negotiations on nuclear weapon and power issues (e.g. the international negotiations on the nuclear weapons of North Korea and the dispute over nuclear power in Iran) continue to create concern.
-Finally, there are inter-state wars like the Iraq war, which are located on the fringes of Eurasia.
-Following from this, the North Pacific Rim of Eurasia is also part of the focus on the fight against international terrorism, and so too is at least one member of the rhetorical 'Axis of Evil': North Korea (ibid).
+Indeed, most of the world's nuclear powers and strong military forces, except the U.S.A., found in the Eurasian region.
+In addition, there are inter-state wars like the Iraq war, which are located on the fringes of Eurasia.
+Following from this, the North Pacific Rim of Eurasia is also part of the focus on the fight against international terrorism, and so too is at least one member of the rhetorical 'Axis of Evil': North Korea.